InfiniteAICreations/awesome-llm-projects/README.md

 ### 🎵 Music
 - [Suno](https://www.suno.ai/): Suno is an innovative tool designed for music creation, leveraging artificial intelligence to transform text input into original songs
+- [Udio](https://www.udio.com/): Make your music.
+Discover, create, and share music with the world.

 ### 🌄 Image
 Including text to image, image to image: